NixOS/nix.dev/source/guides/recipes/dependency-management.md

 In the current directory it will generate `nix/sources.json`, which will contain a pinned reference to the obtained revision.
 It will also create `nix/sources.nix`, which exposes those dependencies as an attribute set.

-Import the generated `nix/sources.nix` for the top-level argument in the top-level `default.nix` and use it to refer to the Nixpkgs source directory:
+Import the generated `nix/sources.nix` as the default value for the argument to the function in `default.nix` and use it to refer to the Nixpkgs source directory:

 ```nix
 { sources ? import ./nix/sources.nix }: